 As long as the Mughal empire was strong, it had not been possible for the European companies to establish their own military power in India.
-In fact, Emperors Shahjahan and Aurangzeb had fought and defeated the European companies on a number of occasions.
-However, some years after the death of Aurangzeb, the different provinces of the empire became almost independent and were ruled by their respective governors.
+In fact Emperors Shahjahan and Aurangzeb had fought and defeated the European companies on a number of occasions.
+Some years after the death of Aurangzeb, the different provinces of the empire became almost independent and were ruled by their respective governors.
 Thus Bengal, Awadh (Lucknow) and Hyderabad became independent kingdoms which only nominally acknowledged the Mughal Emperor as their supreme.

 Once the Mughal empire broke up into these small kingdoms, the companies found their chance to assert their power.
-Though the rajas and nawabs wanted more trade,
+Though the rajas and nawabs wanted more trade they Free Distribution by Govt. of A.P.

-Fig 15.4 Mughal Emperor Shah Alam granted Robert Clive the right to rule Bengal they also tried to check the growing military strength of the companies.
+Fig 17.4 Mughal Emperor Shah Alamgranted Robert Clive the right to rule Bengal.

+tried to check the growing military strength of the companies.

-For example, in 1764 CE, Nawab Anwaruddin Khan of Arcot (in northern Tamil Nadu) sent his army to fight against the French company.
-However, to everyone's astonishment, the small French army managed to defeat the large army of the Nawab.
-The European traders became bolder after this victory and felt that they could do whatever they wanted in India because of the strength of their armies.
+For example, in 1764 AD, Nawab Anwaruddin Khan of Arcot (in northern Tamil Nadu) sent his army to fight against the French company.
+However, to the astonishment of all, the small French army managed to defeat the large army of the Nawab.
+The European traders became bolder after this victory and felt they could do whatever they wanted in India because of the strength of their armies.